dmbarbour/glas/docs/GlasConfigLang.md

 # Glas Configuration Language

 I want a lightweight syntax for configuration of glas systems.
-Initially, this

- Earlier, I developed [text tree](TextTree.md) for this role, but I'd prefer something with the inheritance, abstraction, and composition features of [namespaces](GlasNamespaces.md).
+Earlier, I developed [text tree](TextTree.md) for this role, but I've determined that it isn't quite what I need.
+I want the inheritance, abstraction, and composition features of [namespaces](GlasNamespaces.md).

+## Design Decisions

+This is an incomplete list of design

 ## Distributions as Namespaces